mtappler/mut-learn/README.md

 ## Usage
 The project was developed using Maven, thus it can be loaded and evaluations can be run with little effort.
 I am not a Maven-expert, though, so there may be better ways to structure the project.
 It is a prototypical implementation, thus it poses some restrictions.
-For instance, systems to be learned need to use use the Symbol class provided by LearnLib for inputs and strings as outputs.
+For instance, systems to be learned need to use the Symbol class provided by LearnLib for inputs and strings as outputs.

 Generally, Maven should take care of most of the external dependencies but if you do not want to use Maven, the dependencies of the project are: